Australian Car Finance Motoring, Market and Policy News

 Read Full Transcript:

-Welcome to Australian Car Finance Motoring, Market and Policy News.
-Im Paige Estritori, and its Sunday, 10 May 2026.
+Hello and welcome to Australian Car Finance Motoring, Market and Policy News; Im Paige Estritori, and its Tuesday 9 June 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.